-Z8 Encore!
-F083A Series devices include an eight-channel Successive Approximation Register (SAR) analog-to-digital converter (ADC).
+The Z8 Encore!
+MCU includes an eight-channel Successive Approximation Register (SAR) Analog-to-Digital Converter (ADC).
 The ADC converts an analog input signal to a 10-bit binary number.
 The features of the SAR ADC include:

-- Eight analog input sources multiplexed with general purpose I/O ports - Fast conversion time, as low as 2.8 μ s (ADC conversion clock should be less than 10MHz) - Programmable timing controls - Interrupt on conversion complete - Internal voltage reference generator - Ability to select external reference voltage. - When configuring ADC using external Vref, PB5 is used as Vref in 28-pin package
+- Eight analog input sources multiplexed with general purpose I/O ports

+- Fast conversion time, less than 11.9μs

+- Programmable timing controls

+- Interrupt on conversion complete

+- Internal voltage reference generator

+- Ability to select external reference voltage

+- When configuring an ADC using external V{REF} , PB5 is used as V{REF} in the 28-pin package

-The ADC architecture, shown in Figure 11, consists of an 8-input multiplexer, sample-and-hold amplifier and 10-bit SAR ADC.
+The ADC architecture, displayed in Figure 11, consists of an 8-input multiplexer, sample-and-hold amplifier and 10-bit SAR ADC.
 The ADC digitizes the signal on a selected channel and stores the digitized data in the ADC data registers.
 In an environment with high electrical noise, an external RC filter must be added at the input pins to reduce high-frequency noise.